oicr-gsi/niassa-docs/2.0.2/installation/index.md

 title: Installation
 nav: true
 ---
 {% include functions.liquid %}

 Niassa is designed to work in a 64-bit Linux environment.
-Depending on your requirements, there are several ways to run Niassa.
+Depending on your requirements, there are several ways to install and use Niassa.

 ## Option 0 - Client Only